alchrabas/pyslate/docs/user-guide.rst

     | Arr!
 I'ave a saber, a well sharp'd one.
     | Arr!
 I'ave a saber, which be goin' to be sharp'd before I sail out.

+If you see above, I wrote "if 'identifier' is like 'option1'", because LIKE doesn't mean the same as "equals to".
+In fact it means "if 'option1' is part of 'identifier'", but it doesn't matter in this particular example.

 Inner tag fields
 ----------------